WorldofKerry/Python2Verilog/README.md

 ## Usage

-For an online demo, checkout out this [Replit project](https://replit.com/@WorldofKerry/Python2Verilog-Demo)!
+For an online demo, checkout out this [Replit project](https://replit.com/@WorldofKerry/Python2Verilog-Demo#main.py)!
+Please view the files in the filesystem, as that's where the output is written to.
 No guarantees on the up-to-dateness of this demo.

 ### Installation